NastyaTretyakova/big_data_project/README.md

 	python3 producer.py
 	```

-5. Then create one more window in terminal and run there next command:
+6. Then create one more window in terminal and run there next command:
    ```
 	python3 consumer.py
 	```

-5. Tap on your web browser link:
+7. Tap on your web browser link:
    ```
 	https://localhost:8080
 	```
 	You will see the main page of the airflow.

-6. Enter username = gpadmin and password = pivotal into
+8. Enter username = gpadmin and password = pivotal into the authorization form on the main page of the airflow

-7. Add connection to airflow: Go to Admin and click on the button "Connection".
+9. Add connection to airflow: Go to Admin and click on the button "Connection".
 Write connection id = postgres_default, login = test, password = test, host = db, port = 5432 and click "Save"!

-8. Run Dag "prepare_data"
+10. Run Dag "prepare_data"

-9. Success!)
+11. Success!)